NathStevo97/ansible-examples/kodekloud-ansible-for-beginners/02 - Lab - Setup VMs and Install Ansible/02 - Setup Lab - Clone VMs and Install Ansible.md

 - Linked clones are generally preferred as the only additional storage required for them is any changes made to them outside of the base VM e.g. installed packages.
 - To create a linked clone, select “manage” from the VM library pane for the template VM, then follow the wizard to create a clone from the current state of the VM and make it a “linked” clone.
 - Just creating “ansible-target” and “ansible-controller” for now, will add one more ansible target later.
-- Verify that the IP addresses of the two machines are different and ssh into them from Powershell
+- Verify that the IP addresses of the two machines are different via any of the following `ifconfig`, `hostname -i`, etc, and ssh into them from Powershell
 - For ease of use, it’s better to create a dedicated ssh session to these vms via a tool such as MobaXterm
 - To change the hostname of the system (to make it reflect ansible-controller and ansible-target), edit /etc/hostname, and /etc/hosts as appropriate.
     - for the latter, after the first “localhost” on each line, delete and replace with “ansible-controller” or ansible-target1” as appropriate